-Now you need to check and see how they look in daylight, as shop lighting can make the foundation and your skin appear a different colour.
-Go outside, into the open parking lot if you have to, or stand near a window with your mirror (only if the window faces outside and not into the shopping mall, you need natural daylight for this), as one of the colours that may have looked perfect in store could end up being completely wrong in natural daylight, and this is when your foundation is seen most by others around you.
-Pick the shade that that ‘disappears’ and fades into your natural skin tone on all three points, or on your collarbone and shoulder if you tan, as this will be the right shade for you.
+Shop lighting can make foundation and natural skin appear lighter or darker.
+The best is to go outside, into the open parking lot if you have to, or stand near a window with your mirror – only if the window faces outside and not into the shopping mall, you need natural daylight for this.
+One of the colours that may have looked perfect in store could end up being completely wrong in natural daylight, and this is when make-up is seen most by others around you.
+Pick the shade that that almost ‘disappears’ and fades into your natural skin tone on all three points – jaw, collarbone, and shoulder if you tan, as this will be the right shade.

-It’s best to wait a little while before making your final decision, so wipe off any incorrect foundation colours, and lightly blend the edges of the one you think matches your skin best and go do some in-store shopping or browsing, or go have a coffee somewhere, because your skin’s acidity can change the final colour of the foundation and you need to give it time to settle and blend with your skin’s natural oils before looking at it one last time.
+It’s best to wait a little while before making your final decision, so wipe off any incorrect foundation stripes, lightly blend the edges of the one you think best matches your skin, and go do some in-store shopping or browsing, or go have a coffee.
+Skin’s acidity can change the final colour of the foundation and it needs time to settle and blend with your skin’s natural oils before looking at it one last time.

 If you’re not keen to do this final step in-store, feel free to ask the cosmetic counter if they have tester samples of the colour/s that you wish to try, and do this testing process in the comfort of your own home.

-If you’ve already found your perfect shade in one brand but would like to try a different brand or different consistency, but aren’t sure where to start, try using the online tool like the one at findation.com.
-It’ll take what you’re currently using, and any other other foundation brands that you may have used in the past, and give you other brand options with similar colour matches.
+If you’ve already found your perfect shade in one brand but would like to try a different brand or different consistency, and aren’t sure where to start, online tools like findation.com are really useful.
+It’ll take what you’re currently using into consideration, and any other other foundation brands that you may have used in the past, and give you other brand options with similar colour matches.

 Leave a Reply